 To have this service you will need to register by completing a consent form.

 Please remember to update your contact details with us when you change address, telephone numbers and email address.

-Our practice is part of a new pilot programme to try and improve access to primary care at evenings and weekends.
+Our practice is part of a programme to try and improve access to primary care at evenings and weekends.

-Four local practices will be providing appointments on behalf of all GP surgeries in Tower Hamlets Saturday and Sunday during the pilot.
+Four local practices will be providing appointments on behalf of all GP surgeries in Tower Hamlets Mon-Fri from 6.30pm till 10.00pm and Saturday from 8.00am till 2.00pm during the pilot.